 But if you’re looking for a traditional Roman preparation of the carciofi, the simplest preparation that highlights the fresh flavor of the artichoke is called Carciofi alla Romana.
 Tender baby artichokes are steamed in an herbed broth of white wine and extra virgin olive oil, left to marinate in the mixture, and then served at room temperature.

-The dish is wonderfully simple, which is the beautiful part about the food of Italy — fresh ingredients prepared simply is often best.
+The dish is wonderfully simple, which is the beautiful part about the food of Italy.
+Fresh ingredients prepared simply is often the best.

 You’ll find fresh artichokes in any local Italian market, though most varieties, like the violet artichokes, are seasonal.

 Although, if you’re short on time and want to try all of the culinary delights that Rome has to offer, then book this 4-hour food and market tour of Rome.

 Not only will your knowledgeable local guide take you to the largest market in the city, but you’ll be treated to more than twenty-five different tastings of authentic Italian foods.
 Sample pastries, pizza, pasta, wine, gelato, and more.